fangzhzh/leetcode/csFAQ/hashmapStory.md

 Alice configured the HashMap's **initial capacity** to 16 with a **load factor** of 0.75.
 Passing 'k' as the initial capacity initializes the HashMap to the nearest power of 2 greater than k.
 This ensures efficient memory use and minimizes collisions.

 To distribute keys effectively, Alice implemented a **hash function**.
-Taking the key's 32-bit integer hash code, she applied a **扰动函数** (perturbation function), performing an XOR operation between the high and low 16 bits.
+Taking the key's 32-bit integer hash code, she applied a **扰动函数** (hash spreading function), performing an XOR operation between the high and low 16 bits.
 This reduces **collisions** by ensuring both high and low bits contribute to the hash calculation.
 The index is calculated using a bitwise AND operation: `散列值 & 数组长度-1`, equivalent to `hash % length`.
 Bitwise operations are favored for their speed over modulo.
 The array length is a power of 2 so that `(length-1)` is the array length modulus.

 Alice implemented the `put(key, value)` method.
 The process includes:
 *   Initializing the array if it's empty.